How to run a simulation

 11,e,1600,35

-As for the test case content, you will need the following information:
+As for the test case content, it needs the following information:

-• unique indentifiers for persons and group entities
+• unique identifiers for persons and group entities

-like person_id and household_id columns information in the CSV example
+like the person_id and household_id columns information in the CSV example

-• if you have multiple entities types (persons, households, …), you need to know how your persons list is dispatched over your group entities
+• if there have multiple entities types (persons, households, …), there needs to be a way that the persons list is dispatched over the group entities

-in CSV example, every person_id is associated with a household_id on the same line
+in the CSV example, every person_id is associated with a household_id on the same line

-• the name of the corresponding variable in your model for every set of values
+• the name of the corresponding variables in the model for each set of values

 person_salary values become salary values in OpenFisca-Country-Template model